University of Abuja

-The University of Abuja is a tertiary institution in the Nigerian capital, Abuja.
+The University of Abuja or Yakubu Gowon University is a federal university located in Abuja, Nigeria.
 It was established in January 1988 (under Decree No. 110 of 1992 as amended) as a dual-mode university with the mandate to run conventional and distance learning programmes.
-Academic work began in the university in 1990 with the matriculation of its pioneer students.
+Academic work began at the university in 1990 with the matriculation of its pioneer students.

+It was later renamed by President Bola Ahmed Tinubu to "Yakubu Gowon University" on 16 December 2024, in honor of General Yakubu Gowon; a former head of state and president of Nigeria on his 90th birthday, for his exceptional contribution to Nigeria’s unity and his commitment to the country’s progress.

 History

-The university took off from a temporary site, made up of three blocks of building meant for a primary school in Gwagwalada, tagged the "mini - campus".
-Academic activities started on the mini - campus in 1990 after which the university was allocated an expanse of land covering over 11,800 ha along the Abuja city Airport road for the development of its main campus.
+The university took off from a temporary site, made up of three blocks of building meant for a primary school in Gwagwalada, tagged the "mini-campus".
+Academic activities started on the mini-campus in 1990, after which the university was allocated an expanse of land covering over 11,800 ha along the Abuja city Airport road for the development of its main campus.

-Relocation to the permanent site has been ongoing to-date.
+Relocation to the permanent site has been ongoing to date.
 The campus now hosts three female and two male hostels housing thousands of students.
 However, the distance learning offices of the university are located within the Abuja municipality (Area 3 Garki) where contact sessions of the programme are also held.

 Library

-The University Library was established in 1988 to support teaching, learning and research to meet the objectives of university of Abuja with information resources online and offline, it is the main library located in the main Campus alone Airport road, Abuja.
+The University Library was established in 1988 to support teaching, learning and research to meet the objectives of the University of Abuja with information resources online and offline.
+The University main library is located on the main Campus along Airport Road, Abuja.

 Academics

-The university offers diploma, undergraduate and postgraduate degree programmes as well as a Centre for Distance Learning School which provides university education to those who cannot acquire such education through the regular university system and those interested in acquiring new knowledge and specialised skills.
+The University offers diploma, undergraduate and post-graduate degree programmes as well as a Centre for Distance Learning School which provides university education to those who cannot acquire such education through the regular university system and those interested in acquiring new knowledge and specialised skills.

 A list of faculties and colleges currently at the University of Abuja include: